Types of Motor Disabilities

 - other: 2%

-Individuals with paraplegia generally have no difficulty accessing the Internet.
-Individuals with quadriplegia, however, may have significant difficulties, depending on the type and severity of the injury.
-Some individuals with quadriplegia have some use of their hands, but not enough to, say, manipulate a mouse or type on a keyboard.
-Despite these limitations, individuals with quadriplegia are able to make use of assistive technologies that allow them to access the functionality of their computers.
+People with paraplegia generally have no difficulty accessing web content.
+Those with quadriplegia, however, may have significant difficulties, depending on the type and severity of the injury.
+The condition can make it difficult or impossible to manipulate a mouse or type on a keyboard.
+However, assistive technologies are available to map users' abilities to their hardware.

 Gordon Richins, Consumer Liaison at the Center for Persons with Disabilities at Utah State University, who has quadriplegia, shares his perspective on web accessibility.